simitbey/s826py/README.md

-# s826py -> Controlling the Sensoray 826 PCIE Expansion Board with Python
+# s826py -> Controlling the Sensoray 826 PCIE Board with Python

 The s826py allows robust control of voltage for channels that the Sensoray 826 PCIE Expansion Board use.